 6. What happens if a medical school graduate doesn’t get matched into a residency?

 After the initial disappointment, medical graduates can do a lot to get matched in a second attempt.
 The AMA recommends 3 things following a no-match match day: staying in touch/reaching out to your medical school to gain advice from mentors; finding a job in a clinical setting that helps you maintain your knowledge and clinical skills; and, lastly, trying a new approach to interviewing and applying.
-On this third point, working with an interview prep company can help a lot to strengthen your weaknesses and help you reformulate your approach.
+On this third point, working with a residency interview prep company can help a lot to strengthen your weaknesses and help you reformulate your approach.

 7. What’s the most important part of a residency application?